VerceRL/Agilis-v1.0/README.md

 + If steamworkshopdownloader.io is not finding your map try pasting the URL manually when Agilis asks you to, if that still doesn't work please double-check your link is correct in another tab.

-+ If none of the above works try getting out of Platinum :)
++ If none of the above work, try getting out of Platinum :)

 ## Frequently Asked Questions